ParasJain-knoluds/PI-Shaped-Learning-DevOps-ParasJain/README.md

 |Secret detected in multiple files or commits| Identified and removed from all occurrences, used .env files  |
 | Ensuring .env not accidentally committed  |  Added .env to .gitignore and verified clean repo with Gitleaks |
 | Understanding Gitleaks config & false positives	  |  Used default rules and excluded non-sensitive files |

+## Shift-Lift Benefits
+- Early detection of secrets reduces risk of exposure in production.
+- Encourages secure coding practices among developers.
+- Integrates security into the development workflow, promoting a DevSecOps culture.
+- Reduces remediation costs by addressing issues early in the SDLC.

 ## Scenario-Based Questions & Answers